Belgium

 Bonjour/ZeroConf/Rendezvous/mDNS across multiple subnets

-Posted in Linux on May 8th, 2011 by nicolas
+Posted in Linux on May 8th, 2011 by Nicolas

 Avahi, Zeroconf, mDNS, Bonjour, whatever you want to call it, is great for dealing with service discovery on your LAN where all hosts are located in the same broadcast domain.
 Indeed, the zeroconf protocol relies heavily on multicast for advertising and discovering services.